fourkitchens/advanced-rwd/DEV_ENVIRONMENT.md

 You will need to be connected to the internet to setup your environment, and depending on your connection speed it could take some time.

+## Windows

+These directions are meant for OS X and Linux hosts.
+Although the Vagrant machine should work on Windows, we have not tested it thoroughly.
+We HIGHLY recomend you use a OS X machine, as we cannot provide support in the training for Windows machines.

 ## Prerequisites

 This VM is built using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 You will need to download them both to proceed.